MoniMurray/shopping-list/TESTING.md

 Testing User Stories
 👩🏻‍💻 View an example of a completed user stories testing section here

-This is where you will test the user stories you created in the README against your site.
-Use the User Stories table for this Test Case list, the Acceptance Criteria Tasks are repurposed to become the Tests  - use an additional column to add any supporting images by way of links.
+This is where I tested the User Stories I created and listed in [AGILE.md](AGILE.md) against my application.
+I have used the User Stories table for this Test Case list, the Acceptance Criteria Tasks are repurposed to become the Tests.

+*insert Manual Testing table*

 BUGS
 Known Bugs